Last updated: June 5, 2023

 The fort withstood a six-day siege by the Mexican Army sustaining only two casualties.
 One of them, Major Jacob Brown was honored when the fortification was named in his honor.
 On May 17, 1846, General Zachary Taylor issued an order officially naming the site Fort Brown.
 The town that eventually grew up in turn took its name from the fort—Brownsville.

 While visiting this site you can see historical markers and even what is left of one of the fort’s bastions.
 The nearby campus of UTRGV is home to several post-Mexican War buildings.
-Park Ranger programs are available at Fort Brown from December through March.
-These programs are by reservation only.
-Contact the park for more info and to reserve a program.
-In addition, the Brownsville Historcial Association provides guided tours of the site on a seasonal basis.
+The Brownsville Historical Association provides guided tours of the site on a seasonal basis.
 Contact the BHA for more info.

 Please note: The NPS does not own the Fort Brown property.
 For more information about visiting the site, contact the International Boundary and Water Commission (USIBWC).